Clustering analysis of medium-band selected high-redshift galaxies: Data

 In order to maximize the observation efficiency in the ancillary program, the fiber assignment \cite{Fiberassignment} is done over two iterations -- a pre-assignment and final assignment.
 The pre-assignment runs a typical fiber assignment algorithm over the proposed targets and determines the targets that are likely to receive the required number of assigned fibers (for this sample, $\texttt{NASSIGN}=8$, which translates to $\texttt{EFFTIME}\simeq\texttt{2HR}$ where \texttt{EFFTIME} is a measure of exposure time accounting for observational conditions -- see \S4.14 of \cite{Guy23}).
 The targets that are deemed unlikely to reach the required exposure are demoted from the target class in order to assign their allocated fibers to other ancillary targets.
 While this maximizes the fiber usage efficiency, it poses significant difficulty in terms of the clustering analysis, as discussed further in Appendices \ref{app:scales} and \ref{app:fiber}.

 The spectroscopic observations, reduced through DESI's extensive pipeline \cite{Guy23} version \texttt{loa}, provide template-based redshift measurements of the targets using a modified version of \texttt{RedRock} \cite{Redrock} including four high-redshift templates (courtesy of J.~Moustakas as described in \cite{Raichoor25}).
 While the pipeline’s performance has been validated on earlier datasets \cite{Raichoor25}, we did not carry out a dedicated visual-inspection (VI) campaign for the present sample, so further refinements remain possible.
 The redshift information allows us to determine the three-dimensional positions and quantify key information such as redshift distribution and interloper fractions, as shown in Figure \ref{fig:dNdz} and Table \ref{tab:data}.
 Here, we define the interlopers to be galaxies that do not lie in the redshift range of the respective medium-band filter (i.e.~an M411 galaxy with $z=2.6$ is an interloper).
+As we do not know the redshifts of galaxies with inconclusive redshift evaluations, we provide a range of interloper fraction ($f_{\rm int}$) estimates.
+The optimistic estimate will be attributing these galaxies to the intended MB redshift range ($f_{\rm int}=N_{z \rm good}/N_z$), while the pessimistic estimate will be attributing them to interlopers ($f_{\rm int} = N_{z \rm good}/N_{\rm obs}$).
 Note that even without the spectroscopic data, we are able to locate most galaxy redshifts to $\Delta z\simeq 0.2$ due to the medium-band selections targeting the Ly$\alpha$ emission line.